vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 			viewportState.scissorCount = 1;
 			viewportState.pScissors = &_scissor;

 			//setup dummy color blending.
-We arent using transparent objects yet
+We aren't using transparent objects yet
 			//the blending is just "no blend", but we do write to the color attachment VkPipelineColorBlendStateCreateInfo colorBlending = {};
 			colorBlending.sType = VK_STRUCTURE_TYPE_PIPELINE_COLOR_BLEND_STATE_CREATE_INFO;